MooersLab/timeSpent/README.md

 Remember to store the link the the notebook in the browser toolbar or a link in a private HTML file for rapid access.

+## How to analyze

+Edit the path to the exported csv file in the above Python Script.
+Read the comments of the script for more instructions.